 Something really bad has been happening in the past few decades that few speak openly about.
 Of course, it is all about priorities, values, money, governance, ethics, morality, taxes, etc., and there is plenty of blame to go around for anyone who wants to sling it or accept it.
 (One urgent matter I know little about is that too many poor Americans who are mentally ill end up in overcrowded jails receiving even worse services I have described here.)

 But let’s be real — the buck has to stop somewhere, and more than a few cents stop with psychiatrists, individually and as a profession.
 If you are poor and mentally ill, no matter anything else, you will get relatively little relevant personal attention, spotty psychiatric expertise, and it is rare that anyone really knows you or speaks with you seriously about your past and future in a Behavioral Health system.

 Our public and private psychiatry delivery systems right now are dangerously broken (much as the entire medical care system) and not bringing even a small fraction of the promises of neuroscience to people who are poor because its current psychopharmacology application is too often incompetent.
 And because largely “mindless” queen bees can barely reach people.
-(Click here for a fuller discussion of these concepts).

 The tragedy is that a patient is lucky to get a fraction of the value taxpayers buy.
 Except that these days, facilities are mostly decent physically, subject to modern hospital standards, medications can work pretty well when used correctly, and there are probably some very fine programs, staffed by psychiatrists and others, struggling to give the best possible care in an abysmal climate.